 If you have questions or need help accessing any of the Ebsco Services, please contact the librarian at email@example.com

 - Films On Demand [FOD] is a web-based digital library that offers subject-specific collections of educational videos.
-Currently available is the “Biology Collection” which includes over 1700 videos and video segments from trusted producers in educational films.
 Click the link to access the site while on-campus.
 To access the site off-campus, please contact the librarian at firstname.lastname@example.org for login instructions.

 Website Evaluation Guide: Using the CRAAP Test Worksheet